Theon767/CACOM/node_detector/README.md

 ```

 ## To run this code, you have to...
+### 0) have a graphic card with memory at least 2GB for CNN processing.

 ### 1) Set up the environment for the DNN model.
 (Copyright by @Yuankai_Wu)